aprilbala/aprilbala.github.io/projects/funkollector.md

 The plan intended for this web app was to be able a track of two collections:

-A video explaining this project can be found [here](https://www.youtube.com/watch?v=Tqvs8DM7cUA).
+The code for this project can be found in my Funkollector repository on my GitHub [here](https://github.com/aprilbala/funkollector).
+Additionally, a video explaining the project can be found [here](https://www.youtube.com/watch?v=Tqvs8DM7cUA).

 <hr>
 This project page is a WIP.